Remote team management system: the weekly operating rhythm

 Build one scorecard for the role

 Do not manage remote assistants by hours online.
-Manage the work.
-A useful weekly scorecard has 5 to 7 measures: volume completed, on-time rate, error count, turnaround time, blockers, escalation quality, and SOP updates.
+Use a weekly scorecard with 5 to 7 measures: volume completed, on-time rate, error count, turnaround time, blockers, escalation quality, and SOP updates.
 Keep it small enough to review in 30 minutes.

 Atlassian's playbook on roles and responsibilities is useful here: name who does the work, who reviews it, who approves risky decisions, and who only needs to be informed.
-That one distinction prevents a lot of remote confusion.
+That distinction clears up a lot of remote confusion.

 Use written updates instead of chat surveillance

 A daily written update is enough for most assistant roles.
 Ask for 4 lines: completed, blocked, questions, and tomorrow's first 3 priorities.
-The point is not to prove the assistant was busy.
-The point is to catch stuck work before it sits for 2 days.
+The goal is to catch stuck work before it sits for 2 days, not to prove the assistant was busy.

 Microsoft's Work Trend Index reported that 68% of surveyed workers lacked enough uninterrupted focus time.
 Remote management should protect that focus for both sides.
 If the assistant has to answer pings every 20 minutes, the system is broken.